Real Estate Lawyer in Nicaragua

 • Your lawyer should ensure that there are no outstanding debts related to the property such a home owners association fees, electricity, water, garbage, internet, etc.

 • IMPORTANT: Avoid using a lawyer proposed by your real estate agent.
-This point is valid for any international market in which you choose to invest.
 The reality is that there can be a conflict of interest in such cases.
 Though you are officially the lawyer’s client, who is more important?
 You and your single transaction, or the agent that brings dozens of clients?
-Using your own lawyer won’t be more expensive, but will offer you much more security.
+Using a lawyer that you chose independently won’t be more expensive and will offer you much more security.

-2. A few important points you should know before buying real estate in Nicaragua
+2. What you need to know before buying real estate in Nicaragua

 0 to $50,000.00